sharonZzz96/MSiA423-final-project-2019/README.md

 ♣ *Backlog7*: Compare the performance of all classification models with their best hyper-parameter combination using cross-validation –2 points

-♣ *Icebox1*: Adjust classification threshold based on the risk preference of the bank (e.g. the bank can be risk-averse in one period and want to set threshold low
+♣ *Icebox1*: Adjust classification threshold based on the risk preference of the bank.
+For instance, the bank can be risk-averse in one period and want to set threshold low such as 0.3 so that they will not lend to customers with predicted score higher than 0.3.

 ♣ *Icebox2*: Calculate the expected return if the bank grants a loan with the customer